georgezachos/b259wf/README.md

 cd b259wf
 cp {b259wf.sc,b259wf.scx} <path/to/SC/extensions>
 ```
+From SuperCollider run:

 `Platform.userExtensionDir` to find the user folder, or

 `Platform.systemExtensionDir` for the system one

-`test.scd` includes an example using the provided sample with SuperCollider.
+The file `test.scd` includes an example using the provided sample with SuperCollider.

 ### Manual compilation